Are you always calm, philosophical and seeing things in the context of the ‘bigger picture’?

-Or maybe you are calm and see others running round like mad and you don’t quite grasp why they don’t ‘get’ things in the same way that you do?
+Or maybe you are calm but see others running round like mad and don’t quite grasp why they don’t ‘get’ things in the same way you do?

 It’s all about whether you can see, understand and accept the connections, that things happen for a reason, as part of a bigger picture.

 I’ve often wondered why it is that some people see connections in life and others just don’t.
 Have you ever noticed that?

 It’s Not Always Easy To See The Bigger Picture

 When ‘stuff’ happens in life some people focus in on the detail of it.
 Others allow themselves to become a victim of it.
 While some are able to stand back, a little more detached, and be less (although not totally) affected by it somehow.

 Previously I’ve thought that my ability to see a bigger picture was because I had a more philosophical, spiritual approach to life.
 I’ve heard those who are unable to see this reasoning described as ‘new souls’; inferring that they had a lot to learn on their ‘spiritual’ journey.
 I don’t think that is the whole story (and it’s perhaps a little patronising).

 There are all sorts of different elements that come into play from upbringing, learned behaviour, emotional intelligence and personality preferences.
 All of these affect how we see the world.
 But that doesn’t mean we have to stay the way we are forever.
 If we want to open up to bigger picture thinking, I’m certain that we can.

 How Do We Start Opening Up To The Bigger Picture?